 - Acknowledge the value of project management, including project management communications.

-- Use standardized project communications practices, and use them effectively.
+- Use standardized project communications practices (e.g. interface management), and use them effectively.

 At first glance, many basic tools, such as spreadsheets and generic content management systems seem sufficient for this purpose.
-However, using spreadsheets to track project information is prone to human error, difficult to keep updated with large document volumes and nearly impossible to track and audit for updates.
+However, using spreadsheets to track project communication & information is prone to human error, difficult to keep updated and nearly impossible to track and audit for updates.
 Spreadsheets are further challenging, particularly on large projects, because they lack consistency and data integrity is often questionable.
 The manual nature of spreadsheets lacks the controls that can be provided with automated, project specific workflows that ensure all information is captured, reviewed, and approved as mandated by project governance.

 To ensure governance, risk, and compliance processes are met, ‘enabling and standardizing project communication practices’ must be at the core of the chosen project information management solution.
-Systems, such as Coreworx Project Information Control software, provide the ability to automate best practice project management processes for different portions of capital project information management to ensure the correct procedures are followed every single time they are performed.
+Systems, such as Coreworx Interface Management software, provide the ability to automate best practice project management processes for different portions of capital project information management to ensure the correct procedures are followed every single time they are performed.
 In addition to regulating processes, Coreworx systems capture all data related to individual communication activities and provides the information via reports and dashboards appropriately for different stakeholders over the entire project lifecycle.
 Ensuring current information is communicated to the correct people throughout the project means more than sending an email to a project team member with a recent update.
-A mature solution provides:
+A mature solution, such as our interface management solution, provides:

-- Reports to identify any deliverables behind schedule
+- Reports to identify any information deliverables behind schedule

-- Dashboards with real time data such as performance indicators or early identification of potential bottlenecks
+- Dashboards with real-time data, such as performance indicators or early identification of potential communication issues

-- Official and auditable records of vendor information submitted via secure system transmittals
+- Official and auditable records of decisions and activities

 - An accurate project history to share best practices and lessons learned for future projects